hnamitha1/CV/README.md

 #### Enthusiastic Learner

 I am constantly looking for ways to improve in everything I do.
-I love a challenge and am comfortable tackling new techniques that I have experience with previous job, like...
+I love a challenge and I am comfortable tackling new techniques, some experiences I have had in Makers as well as previous jobs are...

 - Built multiple projects in various different languages throughout the Makers Academy course using TDD
-- At Makers Academy I worked in a team of four, we thought ourselves ES6 and Phaser  with the rewarding result of a 2D game [Makers Invaders](https://makers-invaders.herokuapp.com/) built in 12 days , using Agile methodology.
+- At Makers Academy I worked in a team of four, we thought ourselves ES6 and Phaser with the rewarding result of a 2D game [Makers Invaders](https://makers-invaders.herokuapp.com/) built in 12 days, using Agile methodology.

 #### Problem Solving

 - Ability to breakdown large problems into smaller components.
-I spent a lot of Makers Academy learning better ways to solve programming problems and debug errors by breaking down a problem to identify the key issue, then hypothesising about the root cause of this and methodically investigating to eliminate options and solve the problem.
+I spent a lot of time at Makers Academy learning better ways to solve programming problems and debug errors by breaking down a problem to identify the key issue, then hypothesising about the root cause of this and methodically investigating to eliminate options and solve the problem.
 - Previous work required fast and accurate decision making to help solve problems.
 I applied problem solving techniques to find efficient and effective solutions to these problems, and identify which issues would need to be escalated.
 By solving problems I was able to build strong relationships with my colleagues.
 - Pair programmed daily at Makers Academy to solve coding problems and teach each other the curriculum

 ## Education

-#### Makers Academy (Apr 2016 to Jul 2016)
+#### Makers Academy (Mar 2016 to Jun 2016)

 - Object-Orientated Programming, Model-View-Controller, Test Driven Development, SOLID Principles
 - Software Craftsmanship and Extreme Programming